MoranWeissman/devops-interview-questions/questions/05_kubernetes.md

 <details>
   <summary>Hints / Key Points</summary>

-  - Could be **finalizers** that aren’t cleaned up.
+  - **Finalizers** might be blocking deletion.
   - The app might not handle termination signals well, so it never exits.
   - You can remove the finalizer or do a force delete if absolutely needed.
 </details>